ZipCodeCore/BlueJ.NaiveTicket/README.md

 	* What error message do you get when you now press the compile button?
 	* Do you think this message clearly explains what is wrong?

+	/*Yes.
+Public must be in front of class.
+	"Error(s) found in class" "Press K or click link on right to go to next error."
+	Yes;*/

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.

+/*Yes, you can.;*/

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.

+	/*The fields are price, balance, total.
+The constructor is TicketMachine.
+The methods are the getters getPrice, getTicketNumber and getBalance.;*/

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?

+ /*It is another TicketMachine and parameters and is assigning values to price, balance, total and ticketNumber.;*/
 ### Exercise 2.11
 * What do you think is the type of each of the following fields?